Mattiam2/FACTS/readme.md

 JavaScript using the [VueJS](https://vuejs.org/) for the frontend.
 The EBSI Blockchain is simulated using FastAPI and a PostgreSQL database, including all the CRUD actions.

-EBSI FactChecker is composed of 4 fastapi applications:
+EBSI FactChecker is composed of 4 FastAPI applications:

 - **EBSI**: this application simulates the EBSI Blockchain, in particular Authorisation API and Track'n'Trace API.
 - **FACTS-Publish**: this application allows publishers (i.e. news agencies) to register their digital content (e.g.